GrigoryGraborenko/boc/README.md

     }
 ];
 ```
 The decorators will be called in order.
 They will all be called at once on page load, and then every time one of the inputs changes due to an action.
-You can also return an object with new data blobs.
+You can also return an object with new **data blobs**.
 If you prefer to keep your decorators pure, you could avoid mutating data and only output cloned data under new keys.

-The most common use case of decorators is creating links back from child objects to their parents, and connecting data blobs that have foreign keys.
+The most common use case of decorators is creating links back from child objects to their parents, and connecting **data blobs** that have foreign keys.
 For example, you might output projects, users, and user_project tables.
 Then in the decorators, you use the foreign keys in user_project to look up both users and projects, and create object references on all three data types to the other ones.
-Then writing components becomes much easier, as you have access to a whole interconnected data tree.
+Then writing components becomes much easier, as you have access to a whole interconnected **data blob** tree.
 For example:
 ```js
 var decorators = [
     {